mickname/irssi-urly/README.md

 Features
 --------

 Invoke using `/urly something`.
 If *something* contains spaces, all detected urls in the text are replaced with urlified ones.
-If *something* is a single "word", no checking is done, ie. shortening is forced.
+If *something* is a single "word", no checking is done, i.e. shortening is forced.

 If the command was invoked in a chat window, the output is sent to the channel/query.
-Otherwise, it is printed in the client mesages.
+Otherwise, it is printed in the client messages.

 If error(s) occur, the count of failed shortenings is printed in a client message.